kareila/LJFindEmbeds/README.md

 1) Download this script; put it someplace convenient, like into your results directory; and make it executable (<code>chmod u+x ljFindEmbeds.pl</code>).

 2) Come up with your cookie file (instructions below).
-Put it somewhere you can find it, like in your archive directory.
+Put it somewhere you can find it, like in your results directory.

 3) In your directory for the archive, invoke the script: <code>./ljFindEmbeds.pl -u usernameonlj/usernameondw -s yyyy-mm -c path/to/authenticatedcookies.txt</code> where: